 Heroic one-liners, excessive character back stories and dramatization for the sake of story or pacing all had no place in this film.
 The moment the audience felt that they were watching an actor playing a part was the moment the entire process failed.
 And that was a moment that happily was never reached.

 Most everyone knows (or should know) the bullet points of this story as they enter the theater.
 When they leave, however, they will be shocked by everything that they didn’t know or had never considered.
 This is yet another mark of a great film.
 Although I was very familiar with the subject matter, I was completely engrossed in the story for the entire 157 minute runtime.
-And I most certainly left with new information, new questions and the desire to
+And I most certainly left with new information, new questions and the desire to reopen the conversation.

 The issue that has been bandied back and forth most in the press has been the depiction of American sanctioned torture that seemingly led to the discovery of a vital piece of intelligence that ultimately led to the capture of Bin Laden.
 Questions like, ‘Are the filmmakers saying that torture was completely acceptable?’ or ‘Bigelow believes Bin Laden would never have been found without enhanced interrogation techniques,’ may make for snappy headlines but they are utterly ridiculous.